Code-Institute-Submissions/milestone1-2/README.md

 for people to read about me, my skills, my interests, my work and what services I provide.

-Will will aim to provide an unique and friendly experience where people can feel free to look at what have done, do now and can do.
+The project aims to provide an unique and friendly experience where people can feel free to look at what I have done, do now and can do.

 ## UX